Your Guide to a Successful Financial Audit

 Your finance or accounting personnel may even require some training or software to meet the latest requirements.
 To read through and understand the most recent updates to accounting standards and policies applicable to the upcoming year-end audit, visit fasb.org- the website of the Financial Accounting Standards Board.
 If you’re a tax-exempt organization, the IRS’s platform is also a helpful resource.

-Step 4: Study the Audit Implications of Changes in Business Activities
+Step 4: Study the Audit Implications of Changes in Business Activities and Internal Controls

 The financial regulations, standards, and requirements can depend on the nature of your business activities.
 It is your responsibility to study the audit implications of any changes or additions made to your business.
 You could have launched a new agenda or discontinued a product that can lead to increased or decreased obligations.